-IEEEIn this study, we propose a novel extended target tracking algorithm which is capable of representing the extent of dynamic objects as an ellipsoid with a time-varying orientation angle.
+© 1991-2012 IEEE.In this study, we propose a novel extended target tracking algorithm which is capable of representing the extent of dynamic objects as an ellipsoid with a time-varying orientation angle.
 A diagonal positive semi-definite matrix is defined to model objects' extent within the random matrix framework where the diagonal elements have inverse-Gamma priors.
 The resulting measurement equation is non-linear in the state variables, and it is not possible to find a closed-form analytical expression for the true posterior because of the absence of conjugacy.
 We use the variational Bayes technique to perform approximate inference, where the Kullback-Leibler divergence between the true and the approximate posterior is minimized by performing fixed-point iterations.
 The update equations are easy to implement, and the algorithm can be used in real-time tracking applications.
 We illustrate the performance of the method in simulations and experiments with real data.
-The proposed method outperforms the state of the art methods when compared with respect to accuracy and robustness.
+The proposed method outperforms the state-of-the-art methods when compared with respect to accuracy and robustness.